rustls/rustls-native-certs/README.md

 function fails in a platform-specific way, expressed in a `std::io::Error`.

-When an error is returned, optionally a `rustls::RootCertStore` is also returned containing the certificate which *could* be loaded.
+When an error is returned, optionally a `rustls::RootCertStore` is also returned containing the certificates which *could* be loaded.
 This means callers can opt-in to "best-effort" behaviour even in the presence of invalid certificates.